 When it comes to road trips, these kinds of vacations are stereotypically confined to the summer months, when school is out and most of the family is able to travel together.
 It makes sense logistically, but for anyone who’s attempted to drive a van or an RV through a national park in the summer months, they can attest that this can quickly devolve into an incessant headache.
 Traffic is insufferably high, hiking trails are often swarming with people, kayak/bicycle/canoe rentals drain their resources by mid-morning, and parking lots reach capacity at a dizzying rate.
 It’s worth carving out some time in the fall to plan your national park road trip.
 By mid-September, most parks will have seen a huge drop-off in attendance, making it far easier to navigate and far easier to access whatever activities or lodging arrangements you’re looking for.

-Foliage Can Be Found All Over
+Fall Foliage Can Be Found in Many National Parks

 In addition to quintessential foliage territory, like Acadia in Maine, beautiful colorful trees can be seen in just about all parts of the country and its national parks.
 Elsewhere on the East Coast, Shenandoah and Great Smoky Mountains become meccas for leaf-peepers looking to embark on a scenic road trip, while popular western parks like Yellowstone, Rocky Mountain, and Crater Lake bring their fair share of all-natural artistry.
 For something a tad less expected or familiar, hike the McKittrick Canyon trail in Texas’ Guadalupe Mountains National Park.
 One wouldn’t expect a desert park in West Texas to contain a canyon lined with maple trees, but this park really puts on a show in October and November.
 Likewise, Voyageurs in northern Minnesota proves that the upper Midwest can be just as breathtaking as New England, best experienced via a serene canoe trip through the park’s myriad tree-lined islands.
 Pro tip: weekends in October tend to reach summer-like crowds in some parks, especially those like Acadia and Great Smoky Mountains, so make the drive on weekdays if at all possible.

-Water Levels Are More Accessible
+Water Levels Are More Accessible During Fall

 In certain parks where water plays a pivotal role, fall is the best time to make the trek.
 This holds true for places like Zion National Park, which is not only much less crowded in the fall, but its wildly popular Zion Narrows trail is at its most navigatable.
 Since the trail requires hiking through literal water, it’s only open when those levels are safe, and October is a typical time frame where it’s consistently doable.
 On the opposite side of the country, Congaree National Park is less likely to experience flooding.
 A vast floodplain, the South Carolina park experiences periods of recurring flooding from its namesake Congaree River throughout the year, but the majority of said floods occur in the winter.
 Between the fact that fall is less likely to experience flooding and the merciful fact that the park is coming off its peak-mosquito season, it’s prime time to explore the forests and creeks at this mystical park.